-AnAction.actionPerformed() can be called if an action is selected in the IDE by a user.
-A menu action shows in the UI location specified in the registration.
+AnAction.actionPerformed() can be called if a user selects an action in the IDE.
+A menu action shows in the UI location specified in its registration.
 A toolbar action displays its enabled (or selected) icon, depending on the user interaction.

 When an action is disabled